sudo-adduser-jordan/next-template/README.md

 ## Background

-A starting point for a Next.js website with a layout and components.
+A starting point for a responsive Next.js website with a layout and components.

 ## Install